WVFM

-WVFM (106.5 FM) is a Modern AC-leaning adult hits radio station serving the Kalamazoo, Michigan radio market.
+WVFM (106.5 FM) is an adult hits radio station serving the Kalamazoo, Michigan radio market.
 The station has an ERP of 33 kW.
 They are owned by Midwest Communications.
 WVFM 106.5 is located on a crowded frequency across southwest lower Michigan.
 The station covers all of Kalamazoo/Battle Creek area, can be heard well in the Grand Rapids area, and reaches as far north and east as Lansing and Jackson.
 During summer months, the station can be received to Flint and Ann Arbor on occasion.

 The station previously competed with Grand Rapids' iHeartMedia-owned WSRW-FM (Star 105.7), a more traditional pop-based AC station whose 265,000-watt signal easily reaches Kalamazoo.
 WVFM was Kalamazoo's home of the John Tesh Radio Show, competing with Delilah on Star 105.7.